About Stripe, Inc.

 A Stripe product called Atlas helps new companies get off the ground by handling incorporation in Delaware, getting a taxpayer number, setting up a US bank account, and receiving legal and tax advice on forming a company.
 Atlas is geared toward foreign companies looking to enter the US market but US companies are customers, as well.

-Stripe is based in San Francisco and has offices in about 10 cities around the world including Dublin, London, Paris, Singapore, and Tokyo.
-Stripe’s products are used in more than 25 countries.
+Stripe is based in San Francisco and has offices in about 15 cities around the world including Dublin, London, Paris, Singapore, and Tokyo.
+Stripe's products are used in more than 25 countries.
+The company began operations in Mexico in 2019.

 As Stripe established itself as a key provider of cloud-based transaction software, it added products and services.
 In 2018, Stripe started its own credit card issuing service.
 It is certified with major card networks as an issuing processor, and it includes support for Apple Pay and Google Pay, allows programmatic dispute handling, and provides real-time authorization hooks.

-Many of Stripe's competitors are establish financial services companie with deep pockets.
+Many of Stripe's competitors are established financial services companies with deep pockets.
 They include Visa and MasterCard, banks, and payment processors such as BrainTree, a unit of PayPal, Adyen, a European cloud payment processor, and First Data Corp., which has increased its cloud-based capacities in recent years.

 Stripe has been called a unicorn company, meaning that its valuation as a private company exceeds $1 billion.
-Its valuation stands at more than $9 billion after investments totaling $450 million.
+Its valuation stands at more than $35 billion after investments totaling $1.2 billion.
 Investors include Sequoia Capital, Visa, American Express, Peter Thiel, and Elon Musk.

 San Francisco, CA 94103-4918